 Okay, Evan, I agree mostly with your opinion on younger men/older women.
 What do you say about the reverse?
-I mean, I can see why an older man would want to date a younger woman – physically that is, but why would a 28-year-old woman be attracted to older men and want to date a man 45 or more?
+I mean, I can see why an older man would want to date a younger woman – physically, that is, but why would a 28-year-old woman be attracted to older men and want to date a man 45 or more?

-Still, most of them fail miserably, for the exact same reasons that I think Penelope is suggesting.
-Men want much younger women, but rarely do much younger women want older men.
-Put another way, if a woman has an array of other quality options closer to her age range, what incentives would she have to date a man who is SEVENTEEN YEARS OLDER?
+Still, most of them fail miserably for the exact same reasons that I think Penelope is suggesting.
+Older guys want much younger women, but rarely do much younger women want much older men.
+Put another way, if a woman has an array of other quality options closer to her age range, what incentives would she have to date an older man who is SEVENTEEN YEARS OLDER?

 Not many, I’m thinking.

-Don’t get me wrong, there are advantages in a 45-year-old guy.
+Don’t get me wrong.
+There are advantages to the 45-year-old guy.
 Now that I’ve passed that age, I get it.
 At 45, he’s a man.
-He’s got the job and the home and the car, and been divorced with a kid already.
-So if a woman finds it more appealing to just step into that world — to jump from the prolonged adolescence of the late 20’s into full-fledged settled-down womanhood — that could make sense.
+He’s got the job, the home, the car, and has been divorced with a kid already.
+So if a woman finds it more appealing to just step into that world — to jump from the prolonged adolescence of the late 20s into full-fledged settled-down womanhood — that could make sense.

-There are many other things that are attractive about older men.
-They embody wisdom and stability.
-They can afford nicer restaurants and vacations and have cultivated greater tastes in the arts.
-They’re more experienced, more chivalrous, and more likely to want to settle down than a twentysomething party boy.
+Of course, there may be many other things that are attractive about older men.
+Older men embody wisdom and stability.
+Older men can afford nicer restaurants and vacations and have cultivated greater tastes in the arts.
+Older men are more experienced, more chivalrous, and more likely to want to settle down than twentysomething younger guys or party boys.

-This is the most compelling reason behind why younger women might go for older men: they’re daddy substitutes.
-An older man’s going to be the strong, nurturing guy who takes care of her, teaches her, and treats her like a princess — the kind of relationship that she probably lacked growing up.
+This is the most compelling reason why younger women might be attracted to older men: they’re daddy substitutes.
+An older man is going to be the strong, nurturing guy who takes care of her, teaches her, and treats her like a princess — the kind of relationship that she probably lacked growing up.

 Okay, older men – tell me why I’m wrong.
-But don’t forget, you and your younger girlfriends are the EXCEPTION.
+But don’t forget, you and your younger girlfriends are the exceptions.
 I’m writing about the RULE in an age gap relationship.

-By the way, my girlfriend wants it on record that she would totally sleep with Harrison Ford if he should be reading this.
-So as a gift to both of them: Sure, why not?
-Happy 66th, Indy!
+By the way, my wife wants it on record that she would totally have slept with Harrison Ford when he was in his 60s.
+So there’s that.